A look inside for accurate diagnosis and treatment

 At Indiana University Health Goshen Hospital Imaging, we’re making disease diagnoses and treatment plans with greater accuracy and precision than ever before.
 That's because we have a full range of imaging capabilities – from traditional radiology to some of the most advanced technology available today.
 And our team focuses on unsurpassed patient care.

 Our inpatient and outpatient services allow us to quickly diagnose your condition so treatment you need can begin as soon as possible.
 Services include:

 - Cardiac CTA

 You or your physician may schedule an appointment.
 Please call IU Health Goshen Hospital Patient Access at 574.364.2400 between 8 am and 5:30 pm.
 Depending upon the type of test, imaging services may be performed at IU Health Goshen Hospital, The Retreat Women’s Health Center or the Outpatient Imaging Center on The Retreat campus.

-The specialized technologists in our Ultrasound area offer routine abdominal and obstetric/gynecological studies in addition to cardiovascular techniques, such as cardiac doppler, carotid doppler, echocardiography and venous doppler.
+The specialized technologists in our ultrasound area use reflected sound waves to see how blood flows through a blood vessel.
+Procedures include routine abdominal and obstetric/gynecological studies in addition to cardiovascular techniques, such as cardiac and carotid Doppler ultrasound, echocardiography and venous Doppler ultrasound.

-This painless procedure provides a view inside the body without surgery or x-rays.
+This painless procedure gives us a view inside the body without surgery or X-rays.
 We use magnetism and radio-frequency energy that provides information not possible with traditional imaging technology.
-IU Health Goshen Hospital's MRI unit serves adults who need routine MRI studies, such as those of the spine, head and any soft tissue body parts.
+IU Health Goshen Hospital's MRI unit serves adults and children who need routine MRI studies of the spine, head and any soft tissue body parts.

 For more information about our imaging services, call IU Health Goshen Hospital's Medical Imaging Department at 574.364.2604.